barichd/brailleorch/borframework.md

 Doubling of intervals can include accidental in certain conditions, thus either the first or the last interval has an accidental.
 If both have accidentals, it's also ok as long as the total amount of chords is no less than 4.
 When applying doublings, we should skip any extra elements.
 For example, there are five staccato chords with 3rd interval, some have accent marks, some also have fifth interval, and there are even rests inserted.
 The doublings of staccato and 3rd interval should be kept till the end.
 Another thing is for octave interval.
 These intervals can be doubled even when there are accidentals, unless the two notes of the chord have different accidentals, thus an augmented or diminished octave.

 The "other-dynamics" tag in Musicxml should be considered as standard dynamic marks.
-For other tags with "other" prefix, we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#6-4).
+For other tags with "other" prefix (such as "other-articulation", "other-direction"), we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#7-4).

+When dealing with MusicXML exported from Dolet plugin for Sibelius, the "Doletsibelius unknown symbol index" and other unrecognized items are very useful.
+For example, for symbols, we can read Sibelius' Manuscript Language Reference and get index numbers of all symbols listed in the Symbols gallery.
+When there are symbols unable to be exported, Dolet will give a line with symbol index.
+We can use this number to  convert the symbol into braille.
+When no braille equivalence is available, we can still give the English name of the symbol in the [feature defining function](#7-5) for users to create their own equivalence.
+We should store  all the English symbol names in our software, in case some non-English Sibelius put other languages in the "other-direction" field below the index line.
+Many of these translations are not as accurate as their original English version.

 Hidden objects in Musicxml may be useful in braille, for example, a hidden note may be used to indicate  the destination of a glissando line.
 We can add a prefix to indicate this, e.g., dots 2-6,3, which is used for the end destination of a slanted line.